core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{Section A.2 of I-D.ietf-lake-edhoc}}.
 After that, they can use OSCORE to protect their communications as per {{RFC8613}}.

 The Client and Server are required to agree in advance on certain information and parameters describing how they should use EDHOC.
-These are specified in an applicability statement see {{Section 3.9 of I-D.ietf-lake-edhoc}}, associated with the used EDHOC resource.
+These are specified in an application profile see {{Section 3.9 of I-D.ietf-lake-edhoc}}, associated with the used EDHOC resource.

 ~~~~~~~~~~~~~~~~~
    CoAP Client                                       CoAP Server